dshetty100/Kick-starter-Analysis/README.md

 - The play subcategory campaign with goal amount less than $5000 is more likely to be successful.
 Although the data shows that some play with a funding between $35000 - $45000 may be somewhat successful.
 But, those campaign with goal amount above $45000 are most lokely to fail.

-- What are some limitations of this dataset?
-   The data probably has some outliers that needs to be sorted out and taken care of.
+- The data probably has some outliers that needs to be sorted out and taken care of.

-- What are some other possible tables and/or graphs that we could create?
+- A box plot showing the summary statistics and possible ouliers in the data would provide further insight.